 When you’re ready to cook the meatballs, turn on the broiler and arrange the oven rack so that it’s 6 inches from the heating element.
 While the oven heats up, brush a rimmed baking sheet or broiler pan with avocado oil.

 Scoop out 24 meatballs with a #40 disher (~1½ tablespoons) and roll them into uniform size balls with your hands.
+(If you add avocado oil to your hands, the meatballs won’t stick!)
 Arrange the chicken meatballs evenly on the greased baking sheet.

 Broil the meatballs for 2 minutes, and then brush them with All-Purpose Stir-Fry Sauce.
 Rotate the tray 180 degrees.

-Repeat the above step twice more so that the meatballs are cooked for a grand total of 8 minutes and the meatballs are basted with the sauce three times.
+Repeat the above step twice more so that the meatballs are cooked for a grand total of 8 minutes (not including basting time) and the meatballs are basted with the sauce three times.

 The meatballs are finished cooking when the tops are browned and cooked through.
 Make sure they don’t burn or get overcooked.
 (The final internal temperature should be 165°F.)